 This People Strategy 2019-21 is the City's workforce strategy.
 The strategy focuses on the culture, capabilities and leadership required across our organisation to deliver on our strategic goals.
-The timeframe enables the strategy to align with the four-year corporate planning process, which we will develop for 2021/22.

 The People Strategy 2019-21 forms an important part of our resource planning, ensuring that we can deliver on our business goals and are future-ready.
 The strategy recognises evolving community needs and the skills our people require to address the social, economic and environmental sustainability challenges ahead.